Anton van den Wyngaerde: Life

 Van den Wyngaerde was born probably around 1525 in Antwerp.
-His father may also have been an artist, as an "Anton van den Wyngaerde" was registered in 1510 in the painter's guild.
+His father may also have been an artist, as an "Anton van den Wyngaerde" was registered in 1510 in the painters’ guild.

 Van den Wyngaerde's first known work, from around 1544, was a topographical view of Dordrecht.
 As he was trained in the Antwerp school, he created his views using observations from nature.
 A large view of London in 14 sheets is dated to 1544, including a plan of Whitehall Palace, which he redrew for Henry VIII of England.

 Between 1552 and 1553 van den Wyngaerde created views of Rome, Genoa, Naples, and Ancona.

 Four of van den Wyngaerde's panoramas of Rome were discovered in the Sutherland Collection in the Bodleian Library of Oxford University.
 They appear to be copies, and may have been done by apprentices rather than by the artist himself.
 One original by van den Wyngaerde was found later, in four separate leaves, more clearly and carefully drawn.